top of page

 • fortified foods – such as some fat spreads and breakfast cereals

 It's difficult to get enough vitamin D through food alone so most of us will benefit from taking daily or weekly supplements.
-However do not exceed 100 micrograms of vitamin D in a day as this can be harmful.
+However do not exceed 4000IU (100 micrograms) of vitamin D in a day as this can be harmful long term.

 References